AlankritVerma01/anysdk-mcp/anysdk-mcp/README.md

 **Transform any Python SDK into a comprehensive MCP server with automatic discovery, LLM enhancement, and production-ready safety controls.**

-> 🎯 **A37 SWE Take Home Solution**: A generalized SDK-to-MCP converter that provides 4-20x more coverage than typical MCP servers, with LLM-assisted enhancement and production-grade safety features.

 ## 🚀 **Quick Start**